mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 Hiring the wrong person for the job is going to be the equivalent of adding a
 <a href="http://wiki.c2.com/?NetNegativeProducingProgrammer">net negative producing programmer</a>
 to your development team at a critical stage of growth.
-The result could sink your entire company.
+A poor result could sink your entire company.
 </p>
 <p>